-- November 2019 MESAS Board of Directors Meeting including board members who work for Cooperative Extension, serve as board members or staff for nonprofit farms and/or work as farmers at their own businesses.
+- November 2018 and October 2019 MESAS Board of Directors Meetings including board members who work for Cooperative Extension, serve as board members or staff for nonprofit farms and/or work as farmers at their own businesses.

-- Project information will be presented as part of the MESAS Board of Directors Meeting at the 2019 Maine Ag Trades Show.
+- Project information presented as part of the MESAS Board of Directors Meeting at the 2019 Maine Ag Trades Show.

 - Increased awareness of existing traceability and source verification programs and technology being used in the marketplace.